How to Overcome 3PL Cold Storage Labeling Challenges

 The COVID-19 pandemic has only accelerated the need for cold storage warehouse space as e-commerce grocery shopping has become more widely adopted by consumers.
 According to consulting firm Emergen Research, construction of cold storage space is projected to grow by 13.8% per year, reaching $18.6 billion in value by 2027.

-“In the post-COVID-19 world, we are seeing a larger demand for food storage capacity across the supply chain,” said Malcolm Aitken, ID Label’s vice president of sales.
+“In the post-COVID-19 world, we are seeing a larger demand for food storage capacity across the supply chain,” said Scott Bender, ID Label’s vice president of sales.
 “This puts third-party logistics (3PL) providers in a unique position to help manage the cold chain and meet the demands of supply chains.”

 With the shift to e-commerce grocery shopping, cold storage 3PLs need reliable barcode labels to support their warehouse inventory management and distribution strategies